Covid-19 Response Click Here

 Are you a fight club or train people for mixed martial arts (MMA) full contact fights?
 No, If you want to do that kind of fighting I do recommend that you get a good base in one martial art before learning others and karate is a great way to do that.

 Do You Spar?
 Yes.
 We spar at varying levels from non-contact to light and medium contact.
 We do this for safety and comfort reasons.
 Not everyone likes sparring, but working against an opponent in a random way helps to teach you things you cannot learn from per-arranged sparring and kata alone.
+Note that during the pandemic there is no sparring.

 Why do you do kata?
 Kata are an excellent way to train internal body timing, speed, power, balance and co-ordination without the pressure of an opponent.
 Katas help you learn how to control yourself.
 I tell the my students that you must first learn to control yourself before you can control another.